 Instructions

-- Cut the unsalted butter into small pieces.
+- Cut ½ cup (113 g) unsalted butter into small pieces.
 Heat a medium skillet over medium-low heat.
-Place the pieces of butter into the skillet.
+Place butter pieces into skillet.

-- Cook, stirring frequently, as the butter melts.
+- Cook, stirring frequently, as butter melts.
 It will begin to foam up.
 Keep stirring.

 - Cook for an additional 5-6 minutes, stirring constantly.
 The foam will subside and the milk solids will settle to the bottom of the pan and turn brown.
 Stir to prevent the milk solids from burning.

 - Once the butter turns an amber color and has a nutty aroma, remove it from the heat and pour into a heat-proof bowl.
-Let cool and solidify before continuing.
+Let cool at room temperature for 30-45 minutes until solidified, or refrigerate for 15-20 minutes.

-- Add the softened cream cheese and solidified browned butter to a large mixing bowl.
+- Add the softened 8 oz (226 g) cream cheese and solidified browned butter to a large mixing bowl.

-- Add the vanilla extract and salt and mix to combine, about 1 minute.
+- Add 2 teaspoons vanilla extract and ½ teaspoon (1/2 teaspoon) salt and mix to combine, about 1 minute.

 - Use brown butter cream cheese frosting to frost cakes, cupcakes, cookies and more.
 Refrigerate until ready to use.